 Early signs of hearing loss can include:

 - Needing to turn up the volume on the television or radio in order to hear.

-- Struggling to hear what somebody else is saying or missing parts of the conversion and asking them to repeat themselves.
+- Struggling to hear what somebody else is saying or missing parts of the conversation and asking them to repeat themselves.

 - Muffled hearing as if something is covering your ears.

-- Consistent, buzzing, hissing, or ringing sounds in the hears.
+- Consistent, buzzing, hissing, or ringing sounds in the ears.

 - Not hearing the doorbells or phone calls.

 These symptoms may be seen in only one ear or both ears.

 What Employers & You Can Do To Prevent Industrial Hearing Loss

 Hearing loss due to noise exposure is largely preventable by observing safety guidelines and putting safety measures in place.
 Towards this end, employers can protect their workers by: